official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 276 Letter Shaw to Houghton, 14 August 2007, ‘Post operation report Shawforce Jan‑Aug 07’.
 277 JIC Assessment, 27 February 2008, ‘Iraq: Security Prospects in the South’.

-108

-The Report of the Iraq Inquiry787.
-ACM Stirrup’s conclusion that there was no need to review UK drawdown plans was premature in the light of both the level of uncertainty generated by the Charge of the Knights and continued questions about the ability of the ISF to take the security lead in Basra.
+787. ACM Stirrup’s conclusion that there was no need to review UK drawdown plans was premature in the light of both the level of uncertainty generated by the Charge of the Knights and continued questions about the ability of the ISF to take the security lead in Basra.

 # Did the UK achieve its objectives in Iraq?
 788. From mid‑2005 onwards, various senior individuals – officials, military officers and Ministers – began to consider whether the UK was heading towards “strategic failure” in Iraq.

 789. The term “strategic failure” was variously used to mean:

-•  the development of a widespread sectarian conflict or civil war in Iraq;
+*  the development of a widespread sectarian conflict or civil war in Iraq;
-•  “victory” for terrorist groups;
+*  “victory” for terrorist groups;
-•  collapse of the democratic process;
+*  collapse of the democratic process;
-•  failure to achieve the UK’s objectives;
+*  failure to achieve the UK’s objectives;
-•  failure to achieve a stable and secure environment in Basra;
+*  failure to achieve a stable and secure environment in Basra;
-•  the collapse of the UK/Iraq relationship;
+*  the collapse of the UK/Iraq relationship;
-•  the division of Iraq and the end of its existence as a nation state;
+*  the division of Iraq and the end of its existence as a nation state;
-•  damage to the UK’s military and political reputation; and
+*  damage to the UK’s military and political reputation; and
-•  damage to the relationship between the US and UK.
+*  damage to the relationship between the US and UK.

 790. None of the contemporary accounts that the Inquiry has considered reached the conclusion that strategic failure was inevitable, although most recognised that without